 Ishion Hutchinson was born in Port Antonio, Jamaica.
 He is the author of two poetry collections, Far District and House of Lords and Commons.
 He is the recipient of the National Book Critics Circle Award for Poetry, a Guggenheim Fellowship, the Whiting Writers Award, the PEN/Joyce Osterweil Award and the Larry Levis Prize from the Academy of American Poets, among others.
 He teaches in the graduate writing program at Cornell University.
 In addition to Tongue: A Journal of Writing & Art, he is also a contributing editor to The Common.

 Colin Cheney is the author of Here Be Monsters, a National Poetry Series selection.
 His work has appeared in AGNI, American Poetry Review, Gettysburg Review, The Kenyon Review, Ploughshares, and Poetry.
 He has received a Pushcart Prize and a Ruth Lilly Fellowship.
 He is creator and co-host of the podcast Poet in Bangkok and hosts the Vinland Poetry reading series in Portland, Maine.

 R. A. Villanueva’s debut collection, Reliquaria, won the Prairie Schooner Book Prize (U. Nebraska Press, 2014).
-New writing appears in Poetry, Prac Crit, Guernica, The American Poetry Review, and widely elsewhere.
-His honors include a commendation from the 2016 Forward Prizes, the inaugural Ninth Letter Literary Award, and fellowships from Kundiman, the Asian American Literary Review, and the Saltonstall Foundation for the Arts.
+New writing appears in Poetry, Guernica, The American Poetry Review, Prac Crit, The Rialto, and widely elsewhere.
+His honors include a commendation from the Forward Prizes, a Ninth Letter Literary Award, and fellowships from Kundiman, the Asian American Literary Review, and the Saltonstall Foundation for the Arts.
 He lives in Brooklyn.

 Logo and identity developed by Juliette Cezzar.